 Property Tax Relief Programs

-Please note the following programs are offered annually and an application must be filed with the Board of Assessors within 3 months after the fall tax bill is issued.
+The following property programs are offered annually.
+Most applications must be filed with the Board of Assessors within 3 months after the fall tax bill is issued.
 For 2018, this will be December 31, 2018.
-Forms are posted on the Town website each July and then removed after once the deadline has passed.
+Forms are posted on the Town website (www.lincolntown.org) each July and then removed once the deadline has passed.
 For more information please contact:

 Click here for the Deferral and Exemption Qualification Chart

-Deferral Program 41A
+Property Tax Deferral Program 41A

-This is a program which allows homeowners age 60 and over, to be considered for a deferral of property taxes.
+This is a program which allows homeowners aged 60 and over, to be considered for a deferral of property taxes.
 There are income limits that change each year, currently Single $57,000, or Married $86,000 - and each application must be approved annually by the Board of Assessors.
 Please note that the annual CPA tax is not included in the deferral.
 All applications must have supporting financial documentation such as tax returns, bank statements, and proof of ownership.
 This documentation will remain private and will not become a public record.
-Also important to note, is that the deferred taxes accrue interest at a rate of 4% per year and that the deferred taxes must be paid when the property is conveyed or the homeowner passes away.
+Also important to note is that the deferred taxes accrue interest at a rate of 4% per year and that the deferred taxes must be paid when the property is conveyed or the homeowner passes away.
 You may only defer taxes up to 50% of your home’s assessed value.
 If you have a mortgage, the bank will need to sign off on your deferral application before the Board of Assessor’s review.
 Upon approval, the homeowner must enter into a written tax deferral and recovery agreement which will then be recorded as lien at the Registry of Deeds.
 There is a $75.00 filing fee associated with this recording.

 Temporary Hardship Deferral 18A